 Notations in the journals of various explorers and adventures constitute the bulk of the written record, but for the most part, these individuals were just passing through on their way to somewhere else.
 They rarely commented in much detail on the people who lived on and around the lake, or transcribed their feelings and thoughts about what impression that the big lake may have made upon them.

 The following is a list of publications that, at the very least, have some references to the lake and the surrounding area.
 While many can be hard to find, as they are otherwise out of print, with a bit of digging you should be able to come up with a used copy.
-I have found many of the books and publications listed below, through both Amazon and Alibris - Books On Line.
+I have found many of the books and publications listed below, through Amazon, Alibris - Books On Line and Biblio.com.

 Other sources of information include, The Norther Miner: www.northernminer.com, Prince of Wales Northern Heritage Centre in Yellowknife, NWT: www.pwnhc.ca, Library and Archives Canada: www.collectionscanada.gc.ca/index-e.html, and the Hudson's Bay Company Archives: www.collectionscanada.gc.ca/index-e.html.
 In most cases you can either search on line, or make arrangements to visit their offices in person.